 Now it is time to apply the “Principle of Pain.”
 This is a process in which people with a performance problem must make a choice between keeping their disruptive behavioral pattern or keeping their job.
-The pain of losing their job may be the pain that is necessary to make the choose.
+The pain of losing their job may be the pain that is necessary to make the choice.
 For example:

 You may ask if the employee wishes to speak confidentially with a counselor, or you may wish to force the issue by silently waiting for an answer.
-If the employee ask for time to think it over, then give it, but no more than one or two hours.
+If the employee asks for time to think it over, then give it, but no more than one or two hours.

 Always couple your offer of help with a firm and precise outline of the performance based consequences should the employee deny a problem exists.